jbhouse/cli-plus-plus/README.md

 # cli-plus-plus
-automate and improve your command line experience
+automate and improve your command line experience (On Windows 10)

 run 'npm i -g cli-plus-plus'